mshumko/mshumko.github.io/_pages/research.md

 <img src="../images/curtains.png" alt="Curtains observed at the same location by AC6" style="width:100%;"/>

-***Examples of four electron curtain precipitation observed by AC6 unit A in red and unit B in blue.***
+***Four examples of electron curtain precipitation observed by AC6 unit A in red and unit B in blue.***

 I am also working with the GTOsat science team to define the particle and wave data products and create a data pipeline to automatically process data and make it immediately available to the scientific community